 Stage 2: The slow simmer.
 You either face the truth — your gazpacho is warming up (any good chef will tell you this is not a good direction to go in), or you ignore it, hoping it will taste just as good if you pretend that gazpacho + heat doesn't equal bad gazpacho.

 Stage 3: Rapid boil.
 You either face the truth or you put the lid on, because then you can't see it.
-(Unfortunately, putting a like on a boiling pot of soup only makes it heat up faster.
+(Unfortunately, putting a lid on a boiling pot of soup only makes it heat up faster.
 But you think everything's fine, or will be, if you just ignore the facts long enough).

 Stage 4: Gazpacho is now foaming and the lid is jumping off the pot — the pressure is building, things are rapidly changing and you can't deny things look different.
 You either put the lid back on, hoping you can contain it (a futile move), or you face the truth and go into crisis aversion.
 If you don't, you'll end up in …